The Beachouse: The Function, Glenelg

 The Function is located on Level 3 of The Beachouse complex.
 Features include a private cocktail bar, state-of-the-art multimedia facilities and an open balcony that looks over Glenelg Beach.
 The Function can host up to 200 guests and is available for hire every day of the year.
 It is popular for weddings, birthdays and social events and is also suitable for corporate events, conferences and seminars.
 The Function offers a team building experience for corporate and sporting groups that encompasses the use of The Beachouse's attractions.

 The Big Wedgie

 In December 2015, The Beachouse achieved the Guinness World Record for the world's tallest inflatable waterslide.
 The Big Wedgie stands at 18.2 meters tall and 82 meters long, with a 55 degree drop.
 The Big Wedgie events consist of up to 5 waterslides: The Big Wedgie, The Just Right Wedgie, The Little Wedgie, The Big Chucka and The Little Skidda.

-As of 2019, The Big Wedgie is hosted at BIG4 West Beach Parks (formerly BIG4 Adelaide Shores), located in West Beach, South Australia - as well as on the Gold Coast, Queensland and in Perth, Western Australia.
+As of 2019, The Big Wedgie is hosted at BIG4 West Beach Parks (formerly BIG4 Adelaide Shores), located in West Beach, South Australia, as well as on the Gold Coast, Queensland, and was formerly also located in Perth, Western Australia.